 Before we finish this Tableau Traditional Funnel Chart, Let us add Profit Measure value as Data labels.
 To do this, Please drag the Profit from the Measures region to the Label field of the Sales Amount Measure present in the Marks Shelf.

-TIP: If you want to add Data Labels to both the Measures, select All Measures in Marks Shelf and Place the Measure value.
+TIP: If you want to add Data Labels to both Measures, select All Measures in Marks Shelf and Place the Measure value.
 Otherwise, select the Individual Measure and place the measured value.

 Format Color of a Traditional Funnel Chart in Tableau